MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-tutorial.md

 > At least a 2-node cluster is recommended for high availability and scalability.
 The recommended settings refer to cluster wide settings, so for example, if you have 2 nodes, each node should have 16 cores and 32 GB of RAM.

 > [!TIP]
-> We recommend creating a dedicate node-pool / auto-scaling groups to host the VI Solution
+> We recommend creating a dedicated node-pool / auto-scaling groups to host the VI Solution

 ### Minimum software requirements